-Tuition and fee charges for the 2013-2014 sessions are available on the University Business Office website.
+Tuition and fee charges for the 2011-2012 sessions are available on the University Business Office Web site.
 The tuition and fees listed contribute to general maintenance and operation, instruction, and other university service costs, including recreational and health service facility costs.
 The fees also support student activities such as the Student Government Association, University Program Board and student publications.

 The amounts listed do not include the cost of books or supplies.
 The university reserves the right to adjust tuition and fee charges because of rising costs or other conditions upon approval of the JMU Board of Visitors.

 Refer to the Registration and Student Record Services Handbook or the University Business Office Web site for a full description of the tuition and fee rates.

 Registration for returning students is conducted in April for the fall semester and in November for the spring semester.
 Students will be notified in early August by e-mail when their electronic billing statement (QuikBILL) is ready for the fall semester and mid-December for the spring semester.
 Thereafter, all new charges, payments and adjustments will be posted electronically in the real-time section – Account Status – of QuikBILL.
 Authorized payers will also be e-mailed when student account charges are ready to be viewed and paid.

 Students are encouraged to review their financial account for amounts due after any registration or course adjustment activity.
 Students may access their financial account by using the student information e-campus link on the Registrar's Web site or through the Web link provided in the billing e-mail.
 Student account balances are due in full by the first week of classes.